samename/api-docs/README.md

 To use the SameName API, you'll need to register as a SameName Developer: http://samename.co/#/developers

-Once you've registered, make note of your API key, which can be found from your dashboard.
-It will be referenced in this documentation as `api_key` and is required for all API calls.
+Once you've registered, make note of your API credentials, which can be found from your dashboard.
+It will be referenced in this documentation as `api_key` and `api_secret`.

-Your `api_secret` is also required to make username verifications.

 ## API Keys